A Self Propelled Vortex Dipole Model on Surfaces of Variable Negative Curvature: Abstract

 \section{Abstract}

-{We investigate vortex dipoles on surfaces of variable negative curvature, focusing on a catenoid of arbitrary throat radius ``$a$'' as a concrete example.
-We construct the effective dynamical system taking into account the inter-vortex mutual interactions as well as the self-interaction arising from the geometry of the catenoid.
-The resulting Hamiltonian dynamics reveals that dipoles move along catenoid geodesics, consistent with recent works, \textit{Gustafsson, J. Nonlinear Sci, 32, 62 (2022)} and \textit{Drivas, Glukhovskiy and Khesin, International Mathematics Research Notices, Volume 2024, Issue 14, Pages 10880–10894 (2024)}.
-We utilize the symplectic structure to find a conserved momentum map $J$ related to the $U_1$ symmetry along the azimuthal direction.
-We explicitly demonstrate the conservation of the Hamiltonian and $J$ for arbitrary throat radius $a$.
-Next, we apply the formalism to demonstrate direct and exchange scattering of classical vortices on the catenoid surface.
-For comparison, we also demonstrate that chiral pairs with similar initial configurations lead to collective rotational motion (with azimuthal drift) instead of scattering.
-We finally construct a finite dipole dynamical system on the catenoid, building on the dipole-dipole interactions and demonstrate the emergence of the self propulsion terms to leading order in dipole size.
-This provides a concrete realization, on a curved minimal surface, of the intuitive statement that a finite dipole \emph{propels} orthogonal to the dipole axis, with a speed modulated by curvature.}
+{ We investigate vortex dipoles on surfaces of variable negative curvature, focusing on a catenoid of arbitrary throat radius $a$ as a concrete example.
+We construct the effective dynamical system by incorporating both inter-vortex interactions and the curvature-induced self-interaction arising from the geometry of the catenoid.
+The resulting Hamiltonian dynamics reveals that dipoles move along catenoid geodesics, consistent with recent works by Gustafsson (J. Nonlinear Sci.
+32, 62 (2022)) and Drivas, Glukhovskiy, and Khesin (Int.
+Math.
+Res.
+Not.
+2024, 10880–10894).
+We utilize the symplectic structure to construct a conserved momentum map $J$ associated with the $U(1)$ symmetry along the azimuthal direction.
+We explicitly demonstrate the conservation of both the Hamiltonian and $J$ for an arbitrary throat radius $a$.
+We then apply the formalism to analyze direct and exchange scattering of classical vortices on the catenoid surface.
+For comparison, we show that chiral pairs with similar initial configurations exhibit collective rotational motion (with azimuthal drift) instead of scattering.
+Finally, we construct a finite-dipole dynamical system on the catenoid based on dipole–dipole interactions and demonstrate the emergence of self-propulsion terms to leading order in dipole size.
+This provides a concrete realization, on a curved minimal surface, of the intuitive statement that a finite dipole \emph{propels} orthogonally to its axis, with a speed modulated by curvature. }

 \keywords{Differential Geometry, Symplectic Structure, Hamiltonian, Geodesic, Bose Einstein Condensate, Vortex Dipoles, Catenoid}